 Due to liquor licenses in Philly being harder to get than Eagles season tickets, we have a ton of BYOBs.
 But it really works out in the end because the need to drink on the cheap is real, and sometimes it’s kind of fun to be your own sommelier.
-Many BYOBs are dark and cramped inside, however, and while we’re more than happy to deal with that when it matches our winter energy, it’s not going to fly on a 75-degree night in the middle of June.
+Many BYOBs are dark and cramped inside, however, so it’s vital to have a bunch of places that you can go and drink at when it’s nice out.
 So we’ve put together this list of 14 places that won’t keep you and your $30 bottle of cab franc, or $7 bottle of sauvignon blanc, hostage inside.

 THE outdoor SPOTS